The flag of Ireland represents its history, symbols, and tradition.

 The story of this ring arose in the fishing village of Claddagh (which is one of the best places to stay near Galway) in the 17th-century.

-Interestingly, many people who plan a trip to Ireland, look for a guided tour in the region just to learn more about this tradition.
+Interestingly, many people who plan a trip to Ireland looking for a guided tour in the region just to learn more about this tradition.